GIST-CSBL/G2D-Diff/README.md

 Check the comments in the notebook

 # Reproducing the models
-Use the following jupyter notebooks after add the kernel.
+Use the following jupyter notebooks after adding the kernel.

 Check the comments in the notebook
 > python -m ipykernel --user --name g2d_diff